 Fine Arts 258

-Anne Marie Guzzo earned her Ph.D. in theory and composition (2002) from the University of California, Davis, where she studied composition with Ross Bauer and Pablo Ortiz.
-Her masters degree is in 20th Century Music from the University of California, Santa Cruz, and she received a bachelor of music in clarinet performance from the University of New Mexico in Albuquerque.
+A native of Wyoming, Anne Guzzo earned her Ph.D. in theory and composition from the University of California, Davis, where she studied composition with Ross Bauer and Pablo Ortiz.
+Her master’s degree is in 20th Century Music from the University of California, Santa Cruz, and she received a bachelor of music in clarinet performance from the University of New Mexico in Albuquerque.